Chicken Cordon Bleu Casserole

 - To make the sauce: Melt the butter in a large sauce pot over medium heat.
 When butter is melted, quickly stir in the flour to form a smooth roux.
 Do not brown!
 Once the roux is smooth and bubbly, slowly pour in the cold milk while stirring briskly to make a smooth sauce.
 Cook over medium heat, stirring constantly until the sauce thickens.
 Stir in the lemon juice, Dijon mustard, salt, smoked paprika and white pepper.
 Bring sauce just back to a low boil and turn off heat.
 Pour sauce evenly over the casserole, being certain to get some of the sauce around the edges of the pan.

-- Bake casserole uncovered for 45 minutes until hot and bubbly throughout and topping has turned a light golden brown.
+- Then, bake casserole uncovered for 45 minutes until hot and bubbly throughout and topping has turned a light golden brown.
 Remove from oven and allow to cool for 5-10 minutes prior to serving.

 By: Angie Mackey